-The Group's strategic objective for 2024 is based on continuing the operation of its photovoltaic projects in the most efficient manner possible so as to maximize value.
+The Group's strategic objective for 2025 is based on continuing the operation of its photovoltaic projects in the most efficient manner possible so as to maximize value.

-4. Significant events for the Company after the reporting period
+4. Significant events after the reporting period

 No additional significant matters arose other than those disclosed in Note 22 to the accompanying consolidated financial statements.